 Set in breathtaking 19th Century architecture, Cafe Opera undoubtedly forms the perfect venue for any occasion.
 Enjoy a truly unique, seasonally inspired, interactive buffet with live cooking stations and theatrical dessert displays.
-Tamas Pamer, Executive Head Chef, comments, "We change the buffet daily to ensure we only use the freshest ingredients.
+Constantin Kautz, Head Chef, comments, "We change the buffet daily to ensure we only use the freshest ingredients."
 Cafe Opera's team of committed chefs are dedicated in the search for the freshest ingredients available in Sydney's local markets.
-As well as an exquisite buffet, the restaurant also offers a creative French-inspired a la carte menu.
-Tamas Pamer and Executive Sous Chef, Julien Pouteau have drawn on their experiences working in Michelin Star restaurants across Europe to produce a unique and contemporary styled menu to tickle anyone's taste buds.
+As well as an exquisite buffet, the restaurant also offers a creative a la carte menu.
+Constantin has drawn on his experiences working in Michelin Star and Hatted restaurants in Europe and Australia to produce a unique and contemporary styled menu to tickle anyone's taste buds.

 PROFILE BY BEST RESTAURANTS